mbrookeswebdev/sales-dashboard/README.md

 ### Sales Dashboard (front-end part of the application)

-*Technologies used:* React, PrimeReact (PrimeFlex grid, charts, a data table), FontAwesome, axios.
+*Technologies used:* React, PrimeReact (PrimeFlex grid, charts, a data table), FontAwesome, Axios.

 *Purpose:* Built to learn React library.